Nessa-v/Data-Analysis-projects/Netflix_movie_analysis/README.md

 ## NAME OF PROGRAMMER: Vanessa Nwankwo
 ## PROGRAMMING LANGUAGE USED FOR ANALYSIS: Python

 ## ABOUT THE DATASET: The Netflix Movies Dataset was obtained from DataCamp, with 4813 rows and 11 columns.
 The Excel file can be found in the 'dataset' folder contained within the Netflix_movie_analysis folder.
+The project was carried out in DataCamp's datalab.

 | Column | Description |
 |--------|-------------|